ReceiptManager/receipt-parser-server/docs/installation.rst

 Verify installation
 =================================================

 If you run the Docker image.
-The output should like simular to:
+The output should like similar to:

 .. code-block:: text